-The Bridge Sessions is a free monthly online workshop where people of diverse ages, backgrounds, and identities come together to engage in facilitated dialogue and creative collaboration.
+The Bridge Sessions is a free monthly online workshop where people of diverse ages, backgrounds, and identities come together to engage in facilitated discussion and creative collaboration.
 The series brings communities together and sheds light on the pressing issues of our time.
 In this challenging and changing climate.
 The Bridge Sessions aims to combat othering and to build bridges between people of all ages and the diverse communities to which they belong.
 Participants will gain a deeper understanding of their shared humanity, diverse identities, and interconnectedness through reflective activities, discussions, and collaborative writing.
 Sharing their stories and perspectives, participants are empowered to think through how they can be instruments of change in their local, national, and global communities.

 The Bridge Sessions seeks to make the life changing experience of Music In Common’s JAMMS and Amplify programs available to a broader audience.
 The series is youth-led by Trey Carlisle, Ava Shaevel, and Amr Moussa, three members of the 2020-2021 Music In Common Fellowship Cohort, all past MIC program participants and experienced facilitators.